Sofienechaabouni/custom-elt-project/README.md

 3. **Database Initialization**: The `init.sql` script initializes the source database with sample data.
 It creates several tables and populates them with sample data.

-## Getting Started

-1. Ensure you have Docker and Docker Compose installed on your machine.
+## How to run it

-2. Clone this repository.
+1. Clone this repository.
-3. Navigate to the repository directory and run `docker-compose up`.
+2. Navigate to the repository directory and run `docker-compose up`.
-4. Once all containers are up and running, the ELT process will start automatically.
+3. Once all containers are up and running, the ELT process will start automatically.
-5. After the ELT process completes, you can access the source and destination PostgreSQL databases on ports 5433 and 5434, respectively.
+4. After the ELT process completes, you can access the source and destination PostgreSQL databases on ports 5433 and 5434, respectively.